jaronbarends/language-buddy/docs/status.md

 - **User-facing speech-rate control** — rate correction so far only normalizes _across voice engines_ to a consistent baseline speed; there's no slower/faster control exposed to the user (separate backlog item).
-- **Dead code from the TTS build** — `AIThreadItemContent.tsx` (orphaned once the speak trigger moved to `ThreadView`'s phase-driven effect) and `textToSpeechTest.ts`/`speechRateAnalysis.ts` (dev-only calibration tooling, not imported by production code) are still in the tree; a cleanup decision (delete vs. keep as documented calibration method) is tracked in backlog.md.
+- **Dead code from the TTS build** — `textToSpeechTest.ts`/`speechRateAnalysis.ts` (dev-only calibration tooling, not imported by production code) are still in the tree; a cleanup decision (delete vs. keep as documented calibration method) is tracked in backlog.md. `AIThreadItemContent.tsx` was previously listed here too, incorrectly — **corrected 2026-08-18:** it was actually deleted on 2026-08-04 (see decisions.md), long before this doc was last touched on this point.
 - **Dormant `intent: 'edit'` fallthrough** — `stoppingListening`'s `TRANSCRIPT_CREATED` handler
   only branches explicitly on `intent === 'send'`; any other value falls through into the empty-transcript branch and discards the transcript.
 Inert today (nothing dispatches